FrankRogalski/Physics-Engine/readme.md

   * Computes the new Position of an agent after all Commands have been issued
 * SetLocation
   * Moves The agent to a location
+  * The location is typically a pixel coordinate on your window and should therefore not exceed your window size
 * GetLocation
   * Returns the current location
 * GetX